kwikcode/terraform-provider-restconf/docs/resources/config_block.md

 It will handle the creation, update and deletion of configuration blocks on network devices.
 You must import the resource before you can use it if it already exists on the device.

+# Examples

+Here are a few examples of how to use the RESTCONF provider in your Terraform configuration:

-### Example 1: Update NTP settings on a Cisco IOS XE device
+## Example 1: Update NTP settings on a Cisco IOS XE device

 ```hcl
 terraform {